dkam/rakuten_product_api/README.md

 end
 ```

 Additionally, you can configure a Merchant ID (mid).
-This be applied to all requests and restrict queries to that merchant.
+This will be applied to all requests and restrict queries to that merchant.

 Once you have configured the library, you can create a client.